 We determine the costs of the share-based payment plan (i.e., our stock option plan) on the basis of the fair value of the equity instrument at grant date in accordance with IFRS 2.
 For the determination of the fair value we are using the Black Scholes pricing model.
-This requires the input into the valuation model of amounts that require judgment, like the estimated useful life of the stock options and the volatility of our stock.
-Once calculated, the fair value of the stock options granted is recognized as an expense in our statement of comprehensive income and not re-measured subsequently.
+This requires the input into the valuation model of amounts that require judgment, like the estimated useful life of the stock options and the volatility of our stock (see also note 4.9 of our consolidated financial statements).
+Once calculated, the fair value of the stock options granted is recognized as an expense over the service period in our consolidated statement of comprehensive income and not re-measured subsequently.